vikkastiwari/Node/README.md

 ### Note

-Module 10 Authentication & Authorization |
-Module 11 Handling & Logging Errors.
+- Module 10 Authentication & Authorization | Module 11 Handling & Logging Errors.
 Both done in vidly project
+- The way we added validation in returns.js and genres.js using validate middleware repplicate it wherever required